 Moray is home to RAF Lossiemouth, one of the largest and busiest multi-aircraft-type stations in the Royal Air Force, and Kinloss Barracks, the base for the army's 39 Royal Engineers (Air Support.)
 In April 2018, the UK Government announced major investment in RAF Lossiemouth with the introduction of new aircraft to strengthen the defence of the UK and its allies.
 Over 10 years, MOD investment in the region of £3bn will increase Moray's population by up to 4,000 people, including an additional 550 service personnel, bringing the total number employed at RAF Lossiemouth to over 2,200.
-Currently 17% of the Moray population are family members of serving and previous military personnel.
+Ministry of Defence personnel represent 17% of the local population.
 There are strong ties between service personnel and their families and the wider community.
 Many veterans return to retire locally or start new civilian lives.